Search This Blog

 Bark is think, smooth, greenish brown.

-Misidentification: There could be a second species in cultivation that is very similar to this one.
-References suggest that most that originated as nursery stock from Hawaii are A. columnaris which has a much thinner spread of lateral branches, and smaller leaves.
+Misidentification: There is a second species in cultivation that is very similar to this one.
+References suggest that most plants originated as nursery stock from Hawaii are A. columnaris which has a much thinner spread of lateral branches, and smaller leaves.
 (Eckenwalder 2009.)
-To be honest, I have not paid much attention but I have noticed that some are quite wide and others are narrow.
-I will have to pay more attention but looking at pictures online they seem to be very narrow.

 4235 Opal Cliffs Dr.

-Corner of Santa Cruz St and West Cliff, (may be different species)
+320 West Cliff (Corner of Santa Cruz St and West Cliff)

 206 Morrissey Blvd is a heritage tree, listed in 2005 and said to be the first of its species to be planted in Santa Cruz, nice Phoenix canariensis as well.